Office of Academic Affairs

 667-208-6700

 The Peabody Institute of the Johns Hopkins University values diversity and inclusion.
 We are committed to a climate of mutual respect and civility among members of our community.
 Peabody recognizes that disability is an aspect of diversity that adds richness to our community.
-To this end, Student Disability Services in the Student Affairs Office collaborates with students, faculty, and staff to create learning environments that are accessible, equitable, inclusive and welcoming.
-Students with disabilities who anticipate barriers to full participation in courses and/or campus activities are encouraged to contact the Student Affairs Office or reach out directly to Student Disability Services (SDS).
+To this end, Student Disability Services collaborates with students, faculty, and staff to create learning environments that are accessible, equitable, inclusive and welcoming.
+Students with disabilities who anticipate barriers to full participation in courses and/or campus activities are encouraged to reach out directly to Student Disability Services (SDS).

-SDS provides individualized accommodations that are aligned with the academic and technical standards of the conservatory.
-To receive reasonable accommodations, students must first establish eligibility through SDS. register with SDS.
-Students can complete the SDS application online to begin the process of requesting accommodations.
+SDS coordinates individualized accommodations that are aligned with the academic and technical standards of the conservatory.
+To receive accommodations, students must first establish eligibility through SDS.
+Students can complete the SDS application online to begin the process.
 SDS also has Documentation Guidelines and a Documentation Form that explain the disability related information needed to support requests for accommodations.

-Students who are unfamiliar with the accommodation process and/or who are experiencing a barrier in accessing diagnosis or documentation are encouraged to contact SDS.
+Students who are unfamiliar with the accommodation process and/or who are experiencing a barrier in accessing documentation are encouraged to contact SDS.

-While accommodations can be implemented at any time, students are encouraged to make contact with SDS and establish accommodations as early as possible, even if the student does not anticipate needing them.
-In this way, the office will be prepared to work with the student expediently if something changes and the accommodations are needed.
+While accommodations can be implemented at any time, students are encouraged to make contact with SDS and establish accommodations as early as possible, even if a student does not anticipate needing them.
+This way the SDS office will be prepared to work with the student expediently if something changes and accommodations are needed.

 Arcade, Level M1, Room B06C